jduquennoy/Log4swift/README.md

 ## Provided appenders

-### The console appender
+### The stdout appender
 This appender will write log messages to stdout or stderr.
 It has two thresholds : the regular threshold, available on all appenders, and an error threshold.

 * If the log level is bellow the general threshold, the message is ignored
 * If the log level is above the general threshold but bellow the error threshold, the message is issued on stdout
 * If the log level is above both the general and the error threshold, the message is issued on stderr

-By default, the console appender is configured to send Error and Fatal messages to stderr, and all other levers to stdout.
-This is a good configuration for good citizen CLI tools.
+By default, the stdout appender is configured to send Error and Fatal messages to stderr, and all other levers to stdout.

+This appender is a good choice for CLI tools.

 ### The file appender
 This appender will write log messages to a file, specified by its path.
 It will create the file if needed (and possible), and will re-create it if it disapears.
 This allows log rotation scripts to avoid having to restart the process to ensure logs are recorded in a new file after rotation.